 - Best white paint colours for the trim and ceilings

 - Beautiful colour combinations to inspire you for your decorating project

-After you watch the video, if you would like all this information conveniently laid out for you in one place and have even more paint colour combinations to use with Wickham Gray, take a look at my new Essential Colour Guides.
-A must have for any colour enthusiast or design professional to have easily to hand when needed.
+After you watch the video, if you would like all this information conveniently laid out for you in one place and have even more paint colour combinations, take a look at my new Wickham Gray Essential Colour Guide.
+A must-have for any colour enthusiast or design professional to have at the ready when needed.

 As a Certified True Colour Expert and an award-winning interior design professional, I’ve worked with many homeowners on various residential design projects.
 I want to give you the confidence to make educated decisions about your own paint choices.
 Let’s do this!